Denver County DUI Court Guide

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving a vehicle while under the influence of alcohol or drugs.
-They must present evidence demonstrating that your BAC was above the legal limit (0.08) or that your ability to drive was impaired.
+At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+They will present evidence such as police officer testimony, field sobriety test results, and chemical test results.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause for the traffic stop, or presenting evidence that you were not impaired at the time of driving.
+Common defenses in DUI cases include challenging the accuracy of the breath or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Denver County, CO